DGAP-CMS: ad pepper media International N.V.: Release of a capital market information

 The buyback was implemented exclusively via the electronic trading system of the Frankfurt Stock Exchange (Xetra) under the lead of a bank which will make its decisions on the exact timing of the acquisition of the shares within periods specified by the company independently and without being influenced by the company.

-In the period from 14 February 2022 to 18 February 2022, the daily number of shares bought back, the average share price and the aggregated volume totaled:
+On 21 February 2022 the number of shares bought back, the average share price and the aggregated volume totaled:

-The total number of shares purchased in the context of the share buyback program since 1 September 2021 up to, and including, 18 February 2022 amounts to 498,268.
+ad pepper media International N.V. completed the share buyback announced on 2 August 2021 in accordance with Art.
+2 Para.
+2 Delegated Regulation (EC) No 2016/1052 on 21 Februar 2022.
+The total number of shares purchased under the share buyback program amounts to 500,000 shares at an average price of 5.3638 euros.
+This corresponds to 2.326 percent of the capital stock.
+The aggregate volume excluding incidental costs of the repurchased shares amounted to 2,681,911.75 euros.

 For more information: